Caedis/noreza/README.md

 ### Required Azeron Hardware Profiles
 \* Number in bottom left of key should be which JOY key is assigned.
 \* Joystick MUST be set to "Analog Joystick".
+\* Any not listed can be found by viewing in the web browser

 <details>
 <summary>Cyborg1</summary>